Welcome to the Cognitive and Neural Organization Lab!

 Current Open Positions:

-A graduate student position is available starting in Fall of 2017.
+A Postdoctoral fellowship position is available starting in the Spring 2018 or after.

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.